casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 casper-client account-address --public-key [PATH_TO_PUBLIC_KEY]
 ```

-You will need to specify the location of where your public-key files are located.
+You will need to specify the location of your public-key files.
 If you used the block explorer to generate the keys, you will need to download them first.

 Next, get the state-root-hash: